chengg04/chengg04.github.io/index.md

 <!-- My research is in the intersection of optimization and economics, with a focus on nonconvex problems in energy markets and power systems. -->

-I obtained my Ph.D. in Industrial Engineering at University of Toronto, advised by [<u>Merve Bodur</u>](https://sites.google.com/site/mervebodr/).
+I obtained my Ph.D. in Industrial Engineering at University of Toronto in 2021, advised by [<u>Merve Bodur</u>](https://sites.google.com/site/mervebodr/).
 I received M.S. in Operations Research from Columbia University in 2017, and my B.A. in Economics and B.S. in Mathematics from Wuhan University in 2015.
 You can find my CV [<u>here</u>](/docs/cv_ChengGuo.pdf).

 Please contact me at: <img src ="/images/email_comic.png" alt = "email image"/>